rmalusa72/poetic_botanicals/README.md

 TODO:
 * Format output in multimarkdown
 * Convert multimarkdown into PDF
+* Resolve case where page is for a common name
 * Scrape illustrations & decide how to caption
 * Scrape actual facts
 * Collect more source text from wikipedia but also old public domain books etc